-She has been practising Dietetic work for 8 years and originally came on board as a health promoter.
+She has been practising Dietetic work for over 8 years and originally came on board as a health promoter.
 Previously she worked at Canberra Hospital though wanted to work in a more community-based environment.
 As Arthritis ACT grew, she found herself doing more Dietetic work and now assists clients in their health journey.

 She describes herself as a mother & wife who has an obsession with food, travel, arts & crafts and spending time outdoors.

 LINDA SPURRIER – Juvenile Arthritis and Parents Coordinator